goncalvesjoao/rest_my_case/README.md

-# rest_my_case
+# RestMyCase
-Quick and light "The Clean Architecture" use case implementation
+Very light Ruby gem with everything you need in a "The Clean Architecture" use case scenario.
+Strongly inspired on the tdantas/usecasing gem.